Part of our Web Search & Data Extraction MCP category.

 Tool descriptions are inadequate for agent routing.
 An automated quality scan (issue #141) gave Tavily a D grade — three of four tools have near-zero descriptions with no guidance on when to use extract vs. crawl vs. map.
 AI agents pick tools based on descriptions, so minimal descriptions mean agents may choose the wrong tool or ignore available capabilities.
 This is a straightforward fix that hasn’t been addressed.

-Nebius acquisition still pending.
+Nebius acquisition still pending after three months.
 The $275M deal was announced February 10, 2026.
-Over two months later, no official closure announcement exists, though the teams appear to be working together (GTC booth).
-The API continues to work unchanged, but roadmap uncertainty persists.
-Pricing, free tier policy, and strategic direction could all shift under new ownership.
+Three months later, no official closure announcement.
+The teams are clearly operating together (joint integrations with Snowflake and MongoDB), but no public statement confirms the close.
+Roadmap uncertainty persists.
+Pricing, free tier policy, and strategic direction could all shift under formal new ownership.

 Compared to Alternatives